rezolvetech/riak_core/docs/claim-fixes.md

 Riak uses
 [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing)
 to decide where to store replicas of data.
-An integer (2^160) represents the entire key space, (this means there is an actual limit on the number of keys you can store, but not one you'll see in practice.)
+An integer (2^160) represents the entire key space.
 The key space is divided into a number of ranges of equal size.
 The number of ranges is configured as the _ring size_ for a cluster, and the ring size is always a power of two.
 If the ring size is 64, then there will be 64 equal sized _partitions_ of the key space (and so on for ring sizes of 8, 16, 32, 128, 512 etc.)

 A hash function is used to turn any key into an integer in the key space (i.e. `hash({"artist", "REM"}) ->